The influence of finite size particles on fluid velocity and transport though porous media: Methods

 where $\varepsilon$ is the strength of the potential, $\sigma$ the interaction range and $\ell$ the distance.
 The force acting on particle $j$ is given by

 Finally, the continuous force field, which enters the Navier-Stokes equations, is given by

 The position of particle $j$ is determined by

 Eqs. \eqref{eq2a} - \eqref{eq3} together with the described boundary conditions and appropriate initial conditions define the model to solve.

 The model contains several length scales (diffuse interface width $\xi$, particle radius $a$, average throat size $\langle\lambda\rangle$ and domain size $|\Omega_i|$), for which $\xi < a < \langle\lambda\rangle < |\Omega_i|$, and several time scales which range from fast particle-particle interactions to slow penetration times.
 All these different scales need to be resolved by the numerical method, which makes it computational expensive.

-In the limit of point-particles (particle radius $a \to 0$) also the interaction range $\sigma$, which is related to $a$, goes to zero and the fluid-particle and particle-particle interactions vanish.
+In the limit of point particles (particle radius $a \to 0$) also the interaction range $\sigma$, which is related to $a$, goes to zero and the fluid-particle and particle-particle interactions vanish.
 In this limit eqs. \eqref{eq2a} - \eqref{eq3} can be approximated by the Stokes equations \eqref{eq1a} and \eqref{eq1b}.

+The fluid particle dynamics method has the advantage of removing solid-fluid boundaries.
+This simplifies remarkably its implementation.
+A critical aspect of the approach employed in this work is that the artificial viscosity contrast $(\nu_F-\nu_P)\phi_j$ requires a small time-stepping in the discretization of the evolution equations.